Open Stablecoin Index (OPEN) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Open Stablecoin Index Historical Price

-According to the latest data gathered on Open Stablecoin Index live price page, the current price of Open Stablecoin Index is 1.46USD.
-The circulating supply of Open Stablecoin Index(OPEN) is 273.71K OPEN , giving it a market capitalization of $399.08K.
+According to the latest data gathered on Open Stablecoin Index live price page, the current price of Open Stablecoin Index is 1.47USD.
+The circulating supply of Open Stablecoin Index(OPEN) is 273.72K OPEN , giving it a market capitalization of $403.40K.

 - 30 Days0.00%$ --$ 1.5614$ 1.2056